johnbumgarner/facial_similarities/README.md

 ### Experiment 3:

 <p align="justify">
-The previous experiment used the Python module cv2 and the LBPH face recognition algorithm, but this experiment includes horizontal image flipping.
+Like the previous experiment this one also uses the Python module cv2 and the LBPH face recognition algorithm, but this experiment includes horizontal image flipping.
 In this experiment a set of 74 images of female actresses was used to create the facial prediction training data, the associated labels and identification numbers.
 </p>

 <p align="justify">